 - Include all the significant details.

-A press release distribution for your crowdfunding campaign is no different from a traditional release.
+A press release distribution site review for your crowdfunding campaign is no different from a traditional release.
 It should have the necessary components to make it easy for journalists to write your story.

 Here are parts that should be present in a release: